Vashnak/react-toasts/README.md

 ToastStore.success('Hey, it worked !');
 ```

-The **timer** parameter is optional, the default value is 3000ms.
-Your message cannot contain html atm.
+The **timer** parameter is optional and its default value is 3000ms.

 The container can have 4 positions, TOP_RIGHT, TOP_LEFT, BOTTOM_RIGHT, BOTTOM_LEFT.
 By default
-it is position BOTTOM_RIGHT.
+its position is BOTTOM_RIGHT.
 You can change it by using the property "position" on the ToastContainer element

 ``` html
 <ToastContainer position={ToastContainer.POSITION.TOP_LEFT}/>